HUANGXUANKUN/leetcode-summary-crawler/README.md

 ## How to use
 1. In `config.cfg`, enter Leetcode username and password

-2. Download [chromedriver.exe](https://chromedriver.chromium.org/downloads) and place in the sub-directory `drivers`
+2. Download [chromedriver.exe](https://chromedriver.chromium.org/downloads) and place it in the sub-directory `/drivers`

 3. Run `python generator.py`